 Cyclist

-I’ve been a cyclist in Cambridge ever since I arrived here.
-For the majority of that time I’ve lived within what I would consider easy cycle-commuting distance of my employers.
+I was a cyclist in Cambridge ever since I arrived there.
+For the majority of that time I lived within what I would consider easy cycle-commuting distance of my employers.
 For example, I was only about 15 minutes cycle ride from my last employer (when they still had a Cambridge office, that is).

 I’m only really interested in cycling as a means to an end.
 For me that “end” is any, or all, of: